Maui Invitational moving to North Carolina during pandemic

 This year’s Maui Invitational field includes Alabama, Davidson, Indiana, North Carolina, Providence, Stanford, Texas and UNLV.

-All teams, staff, officials and ESPN personnel will be in a bubble environment that limits their movement and interaction outside the venue.
+All teams, staff, officials, and personnel will be in a bubble environment that limits their movement and interaction outside the venue.

+Maui Invitational moving to North Carolina during pandemic originally appeared on NBCSports.com